4scotty/4scotty_challenge/README.md

 npm run start:dev
 ```

-3. Open a browser and go on _localhost:3036_
+3. The app is available on _localhost:3036_

 ## Tests